sunfishcode/wasm-reference-manual/WebAssembly.md

         region nested inside it).
    - For each instruction not reachable from any control-flow path:
-      - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a set of return types for each barrier instruction such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.
+      - It is required that if fallthrough paths were added to every [barrier instruction][Q] in the function, that there exist a possible fall-through return type sequences for each barrier instruction, such that the otherwise unreachable instruction would satisfy the requirements for reachable instructions.

-TODO: Update validation to account for block signatures.

 > These validation requirements are sufficient to ensure that WebAssembly has *reducible control flow*, which essentially means that all loops have exactly